“Brand building” is always mentioned as one of the biggest benefits of social media.

 Social media has to be “in-house” to be effective.

 You can’t outsource it, and you can’t hire an intern to sit on Twitter.

 Social media is the new PR for most companies today.
 It’s the most public facing position your company has.
 If you can’t take it serious or invest in it properly, then don’t bother starting it.

-Sure, you can use consultants or agencies to help you run social media promotions or special campaigns.
+Sure, you can use consultants or agencies to help you run social media promotions or special campaigns or to create an iconic logo for your brand to stand out of the crowd.
 But the day-to-day work has to be aligned with your business goals.

 Which leads us to the next point.

 3. Don’t Open Yourself Up (If You Haven’t Earned it Yet)

 Most companies shouldn’t open themselves up in social media until they’ve earned respect.